wilkens-teaching/info3350-f23/setup/README.md

 **Everything below happens in a terminal window/command prompt.**

   * Open a terminal window and run `conda update conda`.
 (On Windows, you might have to open an "Anaconda command prompt" or similar, if you already have `conda` installed.)
 If it works, move to the next step.
-If not, download and install [`miniconda`](https://docs.conda.io/en/latest/miniconda.html) or [`miniforge`](https://github.com/conda-forge/miniforge) (the latter especially for Apple silicon systems).
+If not, download and install [`miniconda`](https://docs.conda.io/en/latest/miniconda.html).
   * Download the course package list file from GitHub (`info-3350-packages.txt` in this `setup` directory).
 Pay attention to where you've saved it.
 Then: